-Experiments carried out by Johannes Gladisch and Eleni Stavrinidou have involved the conducting polymer being placed as a film with a thickness of a few micrometers around an electrically conducting carbon fibre (shown in the video linked here).
-When electrical pulses with magnitudes of +0.5 V or +0.8 V are applied, the material changes its internal structure, then absorbs water and is finally converted to a gel that expands to 14 or 120 times the original volume.
-When pulses of magnitude +/- 0.5 V are repeatedly applied, the material expands by approximately 300%, or to three times, with respect to its previous contracted state.
+Experiments carried out by Johannes Gladisch and Eleni Stavrinidou have involved the conducting polymer being placed as a film with a thickness of a few micrometers around an electrically conducting carbon fiber (shown in the video linked here).
+When electrical pulses with magnitudes of +0.5 V or +0.8 V are applied, the material changes its internal structure, then absorbs water, and is finally converted to a gel that expands to 14 or 120 times the original volume.
+When pulses of magnitude +/- 0.5 V are repeatedly applied, the material expands by approximately 300%, or three times, with respect to its previous contracted state.
 The change in volume is reversible.

 Changing the pores

 The scientists also describe an application in the article, published in Advanced Science.
 This is a smart sponge, or filter, in which they can control the expansion electronically, and in this way change the pore size by 85%.

 “We can control the pore size of a filter electronically, and potentially actively control the size of particles that pass through.
 This means that the properties of this smart filter can be dynamically changed to allow different types or different sizes of particles to pass through.
 This function can be used for sieving, filtration, purification, and in process chemistry.
 It may also have applications in medicine and biochemistry,” says Magnus Berggren, professor in organic electronics and director of the Laboratory of Organic Electronics.